 If you have any feedback related to this learning path, feel free to contact us at email@example.com.

-- Learn the fundamentals of Python's Matplotlib and Seaborn libraries
+- Learn the fundamentals of Python's Matplotlib, Seaborn, and Bokeh libraries

 - Understand the different plot types available

 - Customize plots (annotations, labels, linestyles, colors, etc)